jtilly/parallel-neldermead/README.md

 ./tests.out
 ```

-Build and run the Lee and Wiswall implementation:
+Build and run the parallel Lee and Wiswall implementation:
 ```{shell}
 # build and run a simple example
 make leewiswall
 mpirun -np <num_proc> ./LeeWiswall.out <problem_size>
 ```

-Build and run the Klein and Neira implementation:
+Build and run the parallel Klein and Neira implementation (this doesn't really work):
 ```{shell}
 # build and run a simple example
 make parallel